 By: Gabrielle Massari

-Update: Senate Bill 54 was vetoed by Gov. Ron Desantis, and therefore legislators have to go back to the drawing board if they want to repeal PIP.
+Update: Gov. Ron Desantis has vetoed Senate Bill 54.
+Thus, legislators have to go back to the drawing board if they want to repeal PIP.
 Read more here.

-For nearly 50 years Florida’s auto insurance laws have included “no-fault” coverage, but if new legislation is passed by the house and signed by Gov. Ron DeSantis, no-fault will be no more.
+Florida’s auto insurance laws have included “no-fault” coverage for nearly 50 years.
+But, if the house passes this new legislation and Gov. Ron DeSantis signs it, then no-fault will be no more.
 You can read more about what no-fault and PIP laws are here.

-Florida is currently one of only twelve states with no-fault laws and is one of only two states that currently does not require any bodily injury liability coverage (NerdWallet).
-This change is a hotly debated issue with insurance companies on one side, attorneys on another, and consumers left unsure what this change could mean.
+Florida is one of twelve states with no-fault laws.
+Also, it is one of two states that does not require any bodily injury liability coverage (NerdWallet).
+This change is a debated issue with insurance companies on one side and attorneys on another.
+All the while, this leaves consumers unsure what this change means.
 We are going to break it down from a personal injury attorney’s perspective.

 What is exactly changing in Florida’s Auto Insurance Laws?